Reception geography lessons and EYFS geography scheme

 What Can we Explore?

-Our EYFS Geography Scheme of Work has been carefully developed to align with the Early Years Foundation Stage Framework and supports early learning in Understanding the World.
+Our EYFS Geography Scheme of Work has been carefully developed to align with the Early Years Foundation Stage Framework and support early learning in Understanding the World.
 These Reception geography lesson plans form part of a complete Reception geography scheme, helping children develop observational and communication skills through exploring their local environment, noticing seasonal changes, and talking about the weather.
-Each activity is play-based and developmentally appropriate, with opportunities to build early geographical vocabulary and concepts.

 FAQs about Reception geography lessons